 - recognizing that disclosing can be traumatic and an individual's ability to recall the events may be limited;

 - respecting the individual's choices as to what and how much they disclose about their experience; and

 - making every effort to respect confidentiality and anonymity.

 It is important to review and understand the many myths and misconceptions about sexual violence.
 Please refer to the attached Myths and Misconceptions chart for more information.

-Once you have listened, refer your friend or colleague to the sexual assault crisis centre or any of the resources listed in this document.
+Once you have listened, refer your friend or colleague to the sexual assault crisis centre or any of the resources listed on this page.